 Isn’t it easier to converse with those who have already proven to meet that criteria?

-My hypothesis is that mobile devices are helping us to maintain our tribes, regardless of geography, whilst “people pollution” gets worse.
+So it seems that mobile devices are helping us to maintain our tribes, regardless of geography.